 6. UNIQUE Fashion Sense

 I’ve wanted to visit Harajuku since Gwen Stefani sang about the “subculture in a kaleidoscope of fashion” and which made my curiosity grow.
 Were these people real?
-I also loved Gwen Stefani, but anyway… Harajuku girls certainly do have “a wicked style”, and whilst you will find all manner of individual fashion styles throughout the city, nothing says unique quite like this enclave of the city, with Sunday being the best day for people watching.
+Harajuku girls certainly do have “a wicked style”, and whilst you will find all manner of individual fashion styles throughout the city, nothing says unique quite like this enclave of the city, with Sunday being the best day for people watching.
 Little Boo Peeps, Goths, best friends who wear the exact same outfit head to toe and the trend of wearing a bath towel around your neck all exist here.
 Throw in funky hairstyles, doll makeup and a few traditional yakatas (kimonos) and you would think this is a giant fancy dress party at a shopping district.
 Except it isn’t – these young locals wear their unique style with pride and they certainly get the attention.

-7. NEAT Box Buildings
+7. NEAT Architecture

 If you haven’t worked it out already, I love architecture – from grandiose skyscrapers to local houses with style made of tin shack.
-In Tokyo, and throughout Japan, the majority of the buildings here are oddly… neat.
-The are either small and very square or tall and rectangular thin, exist in varying shades of coffee, caramel and grey and are neatly placed together, making Tokyo look like it was only built 10 years ago but someone really anal and with a passion for beige.
+In Tokyo, and throughout Japan, the majority of the residential buildings here are compact and neat.
+The are either small and very square or tall and rectangular thin, exist in varying shades of coffee, caramel and grey and are neatly placed together, making Tokyo look like it was only built 10 years ago but by someone really anal and with a passion for beige.
 Although Tokyo has its area of skyscrapers and modern architecture, the overwhelming feeling here is for design to be functional and simple, rather than used as a showpiece.

-8. Overt SIGNAGE on Buildings
+8. In Your Face ADVERTISING on Buildings

 A sign on the front of a shop or other outlet is not enough here.
 Instead, signs protrude from the sides of buildings, overwhelming you in a sea of choice and Japanese characters.
 In the areas like Shinjuku, Shibuya and Ginzo, where buildings have more than one floor, there may be as many as six signs denoting the different uses of each floor including restaurants, bars, beauty salons etc. Which means many signs – up, down and all around.
 And nothing is more amazing than when night comes in and all the signs are lit up like a psychedelic version of Times Square.